 Why do my gums bleed when I brush?

-Unfortunately, gum disease is widespread; in fact, it is the leading cause of tooth loss in adults.
-The good news is that in its earliest stage, gum disease is usually treatable with a thorough professional cleaning.
+Gum disease is prevalent and affects nearly half of US adults over age 30; in fact, it is the leading cause of tooth loss in adults.
+Fortunately, when we catch it in its early stages, gum disease can usually be eliminated with a thorough professional cleaning and improved at-home oral hygiene.

-People can get gum disease at any age.
-It develops when you don't thoroughly remove plaque from your teeth with proper brushing and flossing.
-Plaque eventually hardens into tartar (calculus), which is a breeding ground for the bacteria that cause gum disease.
+Anyone can develop gum disease, but you're at higher risk if you don't brush and floss diligently twice a day to remove plaque from your teeth.
+Plaque that's not removed hardens into a mineral-like substance called tartar that's a breeding ground for the bacteria that cause gum disease.

-Diligent oral hygiene habits, combined with routine exams and cleaning appointments, are your best bet for avoiding gum disease and the dental problems that go with it.
-If it has been a while since your last dental exam and cleaning in Inman, SC, please call Meadow Creek Family Dentistry to arrange an appointment.
-We will perform a thorough exam, and if we find signs of gum disease, we will develop a treatment plan to get your oral health back on track.
+If it's time for your next dental exam and cleaning, please call Meadow Creek Family Dentistry to arrange an appointment.
+Dr. Hunt will perform a thorough exam, and if he finds signs of gum disease, he will develop a treatment plan to get your oral health back on track.